Tapudp/sql-play/README.md

   - `utils`: helpful reusable function modules
   - `components`: Basic to required components that gets the required data to render from the context API
   - `constants`: table, query related constants with their mock responses as JSON files.
+- To mock the network calls, responses will be returned in the time range of 2 seconds for each query.
+- For the purpose of this test User is allowed to type anything in the input field to run as a query.
+It should be contain more than 5 character to click on run.

 ### The JavaScript framework you chose, along with any major plugins or packages installed.